eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 - same background & header ("Asteroids") as landing page
 - a container with
     - labels "Game Over!", "You have to fix your spaceship!"
-    - player’s score before dying
+    - player's score before dying
     - a "Start Over" button that takes the user back to the landing page

 #### Required